Special

 10 Surprising Masterpieces You Can Find in DailyArt App

-So, it happened.
-11 years ago we launched the DailyArt app – a small mobile app which started everything.
-Aiming to give joy, inspiration, and a small dose of art history every day, it unexpectedly grew so much that now it is available in 23 languages and reaches millions of users worldwide.
-So far we have published around 3800 masterpieces created by 1200 artists.
+Aiming to give joy, inspiration, and a small dose of art history every day, 12 years ago we launched the DailyArt app – a small mobile app which started everything.
+During this time, it grew so much that now it is available in 23 languages and reaches millions of users worldwide.
+So far we have published around 4700 masterpieces created by 1300 artists.
 Meanwhile, we launched DailyArt Magazine, DailyArt Shop, and DailyArt Courses.
 Our mission is not only to spread art history everywhere we can, but also to focus on women artists and non-Western art.
-We promise we won’t stop, and these 11 years are only the beginning! 🙂

-We thought about what you might find interesting regarding the masterpieces featured in the app, and we figured it out – we would like to share with you the 10 most surprising, unexpected, and intriguing masterpieces published in DailyArt so far.
-After all these years, even we were surprised to discover them in our archive 😀
+We would like to share with you the 10 most surprising, unexpected, and intriguing masterpieces published in DailyArt so far.
+After all these years, even we were surprised to discover them in our archive!

 One more things before we start: you can download the DailyArt app for free on iOS and Android.